JDEQ413/mlops_project_part2/README.md

 * **.py file** is the result of first steps to acomplish refactorization, and is the base to separate sections in folders.
   * It may be found at [house-price.py](https://github.com/JDEQ413/mlops_project/blob/main/docs/house-price.py)

+***To run this project and extract data from kaggle directly, follow instructions on this [link](https://towardsdatascience.com/how-to-search-and-download-data-using-kaggle-api-f815f7b98080)**

 ## Module 2 - Basic concepts and tools for software development